-There’s been a lot of big lottery jackpots lately.
+There’s been a lot of big lottery jackpots in recent years.
 Powerball and Mega Millions, two of the major multi-state games, are seeing prizes climb into the hundreds of millions of dollars on a routine basis.

-And at one point last year, the Powerball jackpot surged past $1 billion.
+And at one point in 2016, the Powerball jackpot surged past $1 billion.

 So why do people keep playing?

-There are two main reasons, according to a pair of psychologists writing in Psychology Today.1
+There are two main reasons, according to a pair of psychologists in Psychology Today .1

 First is a bandwagon mentality, people want to be part of the popular trend.
 So when the media fans the flames of lottery prizes, people jump on board, they said.